Barbra Streisand to sing at Oscars for first time in decades

 Most recently she co-starred with Seth Rogen in "The Guilt Trip," a Christmas 2012 release.

-Earlier this month, the Film Society of Lincoln Center announced that Streisand would be this year's recipient of its annual Chaplin Award, a prestigious honor recognizing achievement in film.
+Earlier this month, the Film Society of Lincoln Center announced that Streisand would be this year's recipient of its annual Chaplin Award, a prestigious honour recognizing achievement in film.

 The Oscars will be presented at Hollywood's Dolby Theatre, hosted by Seth MacFarlane and broadcast live on ABC as well as in more than 225 countries worldwide.